Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 FAQ

-What TPD for a Rolex Daytona Caliber 4130?
+What TPD for a Rolex Daytona Calibre 4130?

-Should the Daytona be set clockwise (CW) rather than bidirectional?
+Should the Daytona be set to clockwise (CW) rather than bidirectional?

 Rolex does not publish any official CW recommendations for the Daytona.
-All technical databases classify Caliber 4130 as BOTH 650 TPD.
-The CW debate exists in the watch community but remains officially undocumented.
-BOTH 650 TPD is the risk-free setting and consistent with available data.
+All technical databases classify the Calibre 4130 as BOTH 650 TPD.
+The CW debate exists in the watch community but remains undocumented officially.
+BOTH 650 TPD is the risk-free setting compliant with available data.

 Can a Daytona be placed on the same winder as a Submariner or a GMT-Master?

 No. The slipping bridle mechanism integrated into the 4130 disengages the rotor from the mainspring when it is fully wound.
-Excessive TPD does not create over-tension in the movement, but it unnecessarily stresses the winder's motor in the long term.
+Excessive TPD does not create overtension in the movement but unnecessarily stresses the winder motor in the long term.

-How long does it take to wind a Daytona using a winder?
+How long does it take to wind a Daytona via a winder?

 From a zero power reserve, allow 24 to 48 hours to reach full charge at 650 TPD.
-Caliber 4130 has a 72-hour reserve: a Daytona left unworn for 3 days will restart without manual intervention if placed on a winder from the first day of inactivity.
+The Calibre 4130 has a 72-hour power reserve: a Daytona left unworn for 3 days will restart without manual intervention if placed on a winder from the first day of inactivity.

-What is the setting difference between the Daytona and the Sky-Dweller?
+What is the difference in settings between the Daytona and the Sky-Dweller?

-Sky-Dweller references 326xxx (older generation) require 800 TPD BOTH – the only notable exception in the current Rolex range.
-The new 336xxx references return to 650 TPD BOTH, like the Daytona.
+Sky-Dweller references 326xxx (old generation) require 800 TPD BOTH — the only notable exception in the current Rolex range.
+New references 336xxx return to 650 TPD BOTH, like the Daytona.
 If your collection mixes these two generations, a winder with independent modules is essential.

-Which winder for a platinum Daytona or a jewelry edition?
+Which winder for a platinum or jewelry edition Daytona?

-Rotation Horlogère Winders · TPD Guide by Manufacturer · Winder for Rolex Submariner
+Rotation Horlogère Watch Winders · TPD Guide by Manufacturer · Watch Winder for Rolex Submariner

 Leave a comment